MattKleinsmith/ducksy/README.md

 ### Roadmap

 - [ ] Refactor database schemas
+- [ ] Decompose big React components into a hiearchy of small components
 - [ ] Add the nice-to-have features

 <p align="right">(<a href="#readme-top">back to top</a>)</p>